lynzrand/lynzrand/about.md

 ## Tech stack

-Rated from most to least familiar:

-- C#: ASP.NET Core, Unity3D
+I have a very diverse tech stack.
+The following is a rough list of my skills:

+1. "Yeah, I use it everyday"

+    - Rust
+    - Typescript (Angular)
-- Rust: Async, Compilers
+    - Compilers

-- Javascript / Typescript: Angular > Vue > React ~= Vanilla
+2. "Probably good enough for everyday use"

+    - C# (ASP.NET Core)
+    - C / C++ (Without code gymnastics)
+    - Java (11+)

+3. "It might take a couple more searches"

+    - Python
     - PostgreSQL
+    - Redis
+    - C# (Unity3D)
+    - Kotlin
+    - Dart (Flutter)
+    - Golang

+4. "I definitely know _something_ about that"

+    - Type theory
+    - Elixir
+    - Lisp / Scheme / Racket
+    - Machine Learning
-- Python
+    - Assembly

+5. "I'd like to learn more, but practically speaking I know nothing"

-- Dart: Flutter
+    - Haskell

-## Todo list

-- Learn more about compilers
-- Postgraduate at BUAA
+    - Scala

-## Other stuff

-- My telegram music & art channel: https://t.me/rynif_music
-- Bilibili live channel (seldom goes live): https://live.bilibili.com/12952